 The Science Centre can always be relied upon to keep the sproglets busy and secretly learning (we won’t tell, don’t worry) with their holiday activities.

 For those who want to force… err, encourage the kids into the outdoors then the activities on offer at Sir Harold Hillier Gardens should suit.
-With activities such as Family Bushcraft where you can bake pancakes on an open fire (Fri 22), an outdoor adventure club (Wed 20 and Thurs 21), plus archaeology (Tues 19) and tree climbing extravaganza (Fri 22) they’ll have so much fresh air they’ll be exhausted and you’ll have a nice relaxing evening to yourself.
+With activities such as Family Bushcraft where you can bake sweet treats on an open fire (Mon 17), an outdoor adventure club (Mon 17 and Fri 21), and archaeology (Tues 18) they’ll have so much fresh air they’ll be exhausted and you’ll have a nice relaxing evening to yourself.

 The National Trust always comes up trumps when it comes to the school hols and this half-term is no exception.
 The Vyne in Basingstoke is a Tudor palace that is bursting with things to do with the kids.
-From the Pesky Pest Trail (er, bugs… no thanks), Dress Like a Victorian where you can suit and boot like its 1869 and an introduction to Geocaching (a bit like a digital treasure hunt), you’ll make the most of that membership or just have a fun-filled day out.
+From the Garden Discovery Trail which is perfect for exploring the gardens, Dress Like a Victorian where you can suit and boot like its 1869 and the chance to earn a Conservation Award (ideal for any budding Greta Thunberg ), you’ll make the most of that membership or just have a fun-filled day out.